Are bailiffs legal in Scotland?

 What happens when you ignore sheriff officers?

-Unlike debt collectors – who can only contact you to try to encourage toy to repay a debt – sheriff officers have greater legal powers and can take further action against you if you don’t cooperate.
+Unlike debt collectors – who can only contact you to try to encourage you to repay a debt – sheriff officers have greater legal powers and can take further action against you if you don’t cooperate.

 Even if you can’t afford to repay the debt in full, you may be able to arrange a repayment schedule with the sheriff officer where you pay the debt in monthly instalments.